Overwatch (2016 video game)

-Overwatch (retroactively referred to as Overwatch 1 (Note: Due to the game requiring players to update to the sequel Overwatch 2 and having accounts merge original game and sequel statistics, media outlets and players often refer to the original game as Overwatch 1 to distinguish the two.)) was a 2016 multiplayer first-person shooter video game by Blizzard Entertainment.
+Overwatch (retroactively referred to as Overwatch Classic (Note: Due to the game becoming unavailable upon release of the sequel Overwatch 2 and having accounts merge original game and sequel statistics, media outlets and players often refer to the original game as "Overwatch 1" to distinguish the two.
+During Overwatch 2's rebrand to Overwatch, Overwatch 1 in-game items were renamed to Overwatch Classic.)) was a 2016 live service multiplayer first-person shooter video game by Blizzard Entertainment.
 The game was first released for PlayStation 4, Windows, and Xbox One in May 2016 and Nintendo Switch in October 2019, with cross-platform play supported across all platforms.
 Described as a "hero shooter", Overwatch assigned players into two teams of six, with each player selecting from a large roster of characters, known as "heroes", with unique abilities.
 Teams worked to complete map-specific objectives within a limited period of time.
 Blizzard added new characters, maps, and game modes post-release, all free of charge, with the only additional cost to players being optional loot boxes to purchase cosmetic items.

 Overwatch was Blizzard's fourth major franchise and came about following the 2014 cancellation of a massively multiplayer online role-playing game, Titan.
 A portion of the Titan team were inspired by the success of team-based first-person shooters like Team Fortress 2 and the popularity of multiplayer online battle arena games, and would go on to create a hero-based shooter which emphasized teamwork.
 Some elements of Overwatch borrowed concepts from the canceled Titan project.
-Overwatch was unveiled at the 2014 BlizzCon event and was in a closed beta from late 2015 through early 2016.
+Overwatch was unveiled at the 2014 BlizzCon event and was in a closed beta from late 2015 to early 2016.
 An open beta before release drew in nearly 10 million players.

 Overwatch received universal acclaim from critics, who praised the game for its accessibility, the diverse appeal of its hero characters, its cartoonish art style, and enjoyable gameplay.
 Blizzard reported over in revenue during the first year of its release and had more than 50 million players after three years.
 During its lifetime, Overwatch was considered to be among the greatest video games of all time, receiving numerous game of the year awards and other accolades.
 The game was a popular esport, with Blizzard funding and producing the global Overwatch League.
-On October 3, 2022, the Overwatch servers were shut down and the game was made unplayable, and its sequel, Overwatch 2, was released in a beta state the next day.
+On October 3, 2022, the Overwatch servers were shut down and the game was made unplayable, and its sequel, Overwatch 2, was released in an early access state the next day, and considered fully released by August 2023.
+Overwatch 2 was later rebranded as simply Overwatch in February 2026.